glaucia86/glaucia86/README.md

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

-Glaucia Lemos is a Developer Advocate in JavaScript, Node.js, and TypeScript at Microsoft.
+Glaucia Lemos is a Developer Advocate for JavaScript and TypeScript at Microsoft.
 She loves helping and making contributions to open-source projects on GitHub.

 Glaucia already helped as a Member and Contributor at **[React Community](https://github.com/reactjs)**, making contributions to Nodejs.org and Reactjs.org translations into Portuguese.
-Glaucia also belongston quite inclusive communities such as **[WoMakersCode](https://womakerscode.org/)**, an organization focused on helping, inspiring, and empowering even more women in technology and helping them gain job opportunities and also she is a **[Prisma Ambassador](https://www.prisma.io/ambassador)**.
+Glaucia also belongs to quite inclusive communities such as Glaucia also belongs to quite inclusive communities such as **[WoMakersCode](https://womakerscode.org/)**, an organization focused on helping, inspiring, and empowering even more women in technology and helping them gain job opportunities and she is also a **[Prisma Ambassador](https://www.prisma.io/ambassador)**.
 Currently, Glaucia lives in Rio de Janeiro, Brazil.
 And her greatest passion is sharing knowledge with everyone!

-Outside of development, Glaucia enjoys learning new languages, meeting different people and cultures, and being a movie buff and drumme
+Outside of development, Glaucia enjoys learning new languages, meeting different people and cultures, and being a movie buff and drummer.

 ## 💻 Technologies & Tools